composablesys/collabs/docs/src/guide/entry_points.md

 const runtime = new collabs.CRuntime();
 ```

-2. At some point, call [`runtime.load`](../api/collabs/classes/CRuntime.html#load) **exactly once**:
+2. Optionally, at some point, call [`runtime.load`](../api/collabs/classes/CRuntime.html#load):

 ```ts
 const savedState: collabs.Optional<Uint8Array>;
 runtime.load(savedState);
 ```

 The call to `runtime.load` lets you load state from a previous session - either from the current user or from a collaborator - that was returned by that session's [`runtime.save()`](../api/collabs/classes/CRuntime.html#save).
-Pass in a [Optional.empty()](../api/collabs/classes/Optional#empty) if you don't have any saved state, so that the app knows you are skipping loading.

-You must call `runtime.load`:
+If you call `runtime.load`, you must do so:

 - **After** making all calls to [`runtime.registerCollab`](../api/collabs/classes/CRuntime.html#registerCollab), which initialize your app's `Collab`s as described in the [next section of the guide](./initialization.html).
 Those calls let `runtime` know the types and structure of your data - i.e., its schema - so that it knows how to parse the input `savedState`.
 - **Before** performing any `Collab` operations (mutating method calls) or processing network messages with [`runtime.receive`](../api/collabs/classes/CRuntime.html#receive).
 That way, you ensure that your app's state is up-to-date with the `savedState` before you start making new changes on top of it.

 Collabs will throw errors if you do this wrong, so it is to catch mistakes during testing.

 Except for these rules about `runtime.load`, you are free to use [CRuntime](../api/collabs/classes/CRuntime.html) however you like.
 Of course, you will want to connect it to other collaborators over a network so that your Collabs are actually collaborative.
-Get messages to send by listening on the ["Send"](../api/collabs/interfaces/CRuntimeEventsRecord.html#Send) event with [`runtime.on("Send", ...)`](../api/collabs/classes/CRuntime.html#on), and deliver messages you receive to [runtime.receive](../api/collabs/classes/CRuntime.html#receive).
+Get messages to send by listening on the ["Send"](../api/collabs/interfaces/RuntimeEventsRecord.html#Send) event with [`runtime.on("Send", ...)`](../api/collabs/classes/CRuntime.html#on), and deliver messages you receive to [runtime.receive](../api/collabs/classes/CRuntime.html#receive).
 See the comments in [the template's `src/app.ts`](https://github.com/composablesys/collabs/blob/master/template-app/src/app.ts).

 ## [CContainer](../api/container/classes/CContainer.html)